bio-tools/biotoolsDocs/curators_guide.rst

 - use declarative sentences (ideally a single sentence!) in the present tense
 - provide only a terse statement of the tool function: what is done not how: this can include the primary operation(s) and possibly the types of primary input and output data
+- begin with a capital letter and end with a '.':

 .. attention:: **do not** include any of the following:

 - tool name
 - technical terms describing the type of software
 - details about the software provider *e.g.* institute or person name
 - URLs
 - statements about how good the software is (although mentions of applicability are OK)

+- **do not** truncate longer descriptions within words!

 Homepage
 ^^^^^^^^